-Everything I Need to Know About Writing I Learned
+Everything I Need to Know About Writing I Learned in Kindergarten • Building A Career

-The Internal Editor • Creating Characters
+The Internal Editor • Creating Characters • Editing 101 • The Writer’s Image

-I Need to Know About Writing I Learned in Kindergarten
+Everything I Need to Know About Writing I Learned in Kindergarten

-and six year-olds I met when I read to their kindergarten class.
-Now when I finish
+But some of the best writing rules I’ve found came from a bunch of five and six year-olds I met when I read to their kindergarten class.
+Now when I finish writing something, these are the standards I judge it by.

-1. A story has to have a beginning, a middle and an end, or it’s
+1. A story has to have a beginning, a middle and an end, or it’s not a story.

 2. It should be funny or scary but not just regular.